jowinjohnchemban/turbocppforwindows/README.md

 Alt + Enter : Toggle between Full Screen and Window.

-Please don't use Ctrl + F9 for Run your Code as it will close DOS Box.
+Please don't use Ctrl + F9 for Run your Code, it will close DOS Box.

 Press Alt+Space and Press Enter thus to Repaint Desktop, If mouse not able to Click/Select.